CRYP70-au/web3-security-findings/README.md

+Security findings now published to: https://fortcypress.io/ (SimpleSmart contracts deployed to Goerli as well)

 ## Public Audit Findings

 Below are a few of my security audit findings which I would consider to be showcase worthy.